-- Annually in early May, an all-day meeting of the full faculty is held to review each graduate student's progress. - Drawing on input from all members of the department, each student's progress, as well as particular achievements or difficulties are noted. - A brief note of congratulations, encouragement, or notice of probation (as appropriate) is sent to each student under the signature of the department chair.
+Every year in early May, the faculty hold an all-day meeting to review each student's progress and take note of degree milestones as well as particular achievements or difficulties.
+A brief note of congratulations, encouragement, or probation is sent to each student under the signature of the department chair.